Sagexdd/Harmonix-ToS-Privacy-Policy/PRIVACY_POLICY.md

 - The bot may use third-party APIs (e.g., for music), but does not share user data with them.

 ## 5. Contact
-For any data-related concerns, please contact the bot owner via Discord Server or GitHub issues.
+For any data-related concerns, please contact the bot owner via Discord [Support Server](https://discord.gg/hjSV93j93j) or GitHub issues.

 ---